Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 AWS Cost Explorer.
 Azure Cost Management.
 Or a third-party tool.

-Whichever one - the main thing is, someone has to look at it.
+No matter which one - the main thing is that someone looks at it.
 Regularly.
-Not once a year during the budget review.
+Not once a year at the budget review.

 (DataStackHub 2025)